d-tork/learning/Apache_Spark/03-transformations.md

 ```

 ### Pivoting
+General pivoting is explained well in [this Databricks blog](https://databricks.com/blog/2016/02/09/reshaping-data-with-pivot-in-apache-spark.html)

 #### [Pivoting without aggregation](https://stackoverflow.com/a/53859567/8472786)

 > There isn't a good way to pivot without aggregating in Spark, basically it